 We dragged ourselves away from Etosha around mid-morning and hit the road east.
 Our destination was Rundu at the base of Namibia’s finger.
 A solid 4 hour drive we’d also resolved to try and fix the major niggles with the 4WD given it wouldn’t be long until we’d be leaving Namibia.
 Getting low beam lights and a new canopy lock was top of the list.
 Some googling revealed a canopy shop in Tsumeb, a town we’d be going through.
 They didn’t have the lock we needed but they also had a branch in Rundu so kindly called them for us to see if they had it in stock, they did.
 We also asked them where we could find a garage.
-It turned out there was one just across the street and the round the back of a building.
+It turned out there was one just across the street and round the back of a building.
 With no signs we would never had found it.

 The road to Rundu was long and straight.
 It was hot boring driving that with tiredness became quite hypnotic, so we switched and took it steady.
 We finally arrived as it was going dusk.
 We were super excited because the town is next to the river that forms Namibia’s border with Angola.
 The town itself is on a slight rise so it looks out over Angola.
-It is also know as being like an Angolan town in Namibia as so many Angolans live there.
+It is also known as being like an Angolan town in Namibia as so many Angolans live there.
 We were excited to see it the next morning.

 We found a lodge with a campsite.
-There was no one else on it so we had our pick our sites.
-Naturally this meant we were indecisive as to which was flattest (the site was on a slight slope) so we fluffed for a while before finally settling on one.
+There was no one else on it so we had our pick of sites.
+Naturally this meant we were indecisive as to which was flattest (the site was on a slight slope) so we fluffed for quite a while before finally settling on one.
 For the first time it wasn’t cold at night, in fact it was positively hot and we had all the tent flaps open.
 A sign of things to come.

 There was only one other vehicle at the border so immigration was fast and getting the vehicle out literally just involved recording its details in a log book and signing it.
 The Botswana border post was only 200m away.
 It was no busier but was more modern.
 We filled in an immigration form for a free visa on arrival and then came getting the vehicle in.
 We provided its paperwork it was entered in the system and we paid a fee.
-We’d saved some Namibian dollars back to pay the fee but it turned out that from 1 August they’d stopped accepting it.
+We’d saved some Namibian dollars back to pay the fee but it turned out that from 1 August they’d stopped accepting any foreign currency, even Namibian.
 We could pay by credit card so this was not a problem other than leaving us with money we couldn’t change or use as there wasn’t a single tout there.

 Click on any photo to enlarge and scroll through